nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 Countermeasures:
 - Nodes SHOULD limit the number of network messages received from a peer to 5 per second.
+- Nodes SHOULD limit the number of network messages send to a peer to 5 per second.

 #### Threat: Uncontrolled DAG Growth